-In recent years, we've seen club and rave culture move into galleries, museums, and exhibition spaces at rapid speed - being celebrated for the creative epicentres they are.
-Although discourse is mixed on whether this move from dancefloor to museum wall is cultural gentrification or not, it is here to stay.
+After decades of existing only to be experienced firsthand, club and rave culture has moved into galleries, museums, and exhibition spaces at rapid speed - being celebrated for the creative epicentres they are.
 This mass celebration indicates a collective recognition of the role nightlife plays in a nation's culture, and the importance of these spaces in developing careers and positively influencing creativity and its adjoining industries.